awslabs/soci-snapshotter/docs/getting-started.md

 ### (Optional) Inspect SOCI index and ztoc

-We can inspect one of these ztoc's from the output of previous command (replace the digest with one in your command output).
+We can inspect one of these ztocs from the output of previous command (replace the digest with one in your command output).
 This command will print the ztoc, which contains all of the information that SOCI needs to find a given file in the layer: